Rishi Kapoor: Personal life

 Kapoor married actress Neetu Singh, from New Delhi, also of Punjabi Khatri descent, in 1980.
 The couple had two children — son, actor Ranbir Kapoor, and a daughter, Riddhima Kapoor.
 Kapoor's autobiography Khullam Khulla: Rishi Kapoor Uncensored, was released on 15 January 2017.
 Kapoor wrote the book along with Meena Iyer, and the title was published under HarperCollins.

 Kapoor was known to make controversial socio-political comments.
-In March 2016, he criticized the Nehru–Gandhi family over naming of roads, buildings and national assets in the name of Gandhi and Nehru.
+In May 2016, he criticized the Nehru–Gandhi family over naming of roads, buildings and national assets in the name of Gandhi and Nehru, namely the Bandra–Worli Sea Link in Mumbai and the Hyderabad Airport.
 In September 2017, he again took on the Gandhi family by slamming Rahul Gandhi over dynastic politics.
-In March 2020, he expressed anger and criticized the Indian Judiciary with the "Tareekh Pe Tareekh" dialogue of his film Damini over the delay in execution of the four perpetrators who were convicted in the Nirbhaya case due to loopholes in the laws.
+In March 2020, he expressed anger and criticized the Judicial system of India with the "Tareekh Pe Tareekh" phrase of his film Damini over the delay in execution of the four perpetrators who were convicted in the Nirbhaya case due to loopholes in the laws.

+Born into a Hindu family, he described the Kapoors and himself as secular.

 Illness and death

 Kapoor was diagnosed with leukemia in 2018 and went to New York City for treatment.
 After successful treatment for a year, he returned to India on 26 September 2019.

-However, he was admitted to Sir H. N. Reliance Foundation Hospital on 29 April 2020 owing to breathing difficulties.
+However, he was admitted to Sir H. N. Reliance Foundation Hospital on 29 April 2020 due to breathing difficulties.
 He died on 30 April 2020 at 8:45 AM IST from recurrence of leukemia.
 Kapoor's last rites were performed at Chandanwadi Crematorium and his ashes were immersed in Banganga.